Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-2.md

 <figcaption>A friend we met along the way.</figcaption>
 </figure>

 At various points I walked with Johann, Stein, Maika, Wesley and Aurora.
 Eventually, I stumbled into San Vicente de la Barquera together with Wesley and Aurora.
-It seemed to be a surfing town, as we walked past surfers and a beach-side surf shop on the outskirts.
+We walked past surfers and a beach-side surf shop on the outskirts.
 I was exhausted and thoroughly wet.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231014_134903.jpg') }}"